Noah4ever/party.github.io/README.md

 ### Admin tools & authentication

 - The admin area is protected behind a password prompt.
-The default password is `ashlii`.
 - To change it, set `ADMIN_PASSWORD=<your-secret>` in the root `.env` file (or in `server/.env`).
 - A successful login stores a temporary Bearer token in secure storage and sends it on every mutating request.
 - Tokens expire automatically after 12 hours or when you log out from the **Control** tab.